Slave George

 George Lewis (also known as Slave George or Lilburn Lewis' slave George) (c.
-1794 – December 15, 1811) was an African American boy held as a slave; he was murdered in western Kentucky on the night of December 15–16, 1811 by Lilburne and Isham Lewis, grown sons of Dr. Charles Lilburn Lewis and Lucy Jefferson Lewis, and nephews of Thomas Jefferson.
+1794 – December 15, 1811) was a 17-year-old African American boy held as a slave; he was murdered in western Kentucky on the night of December 15–16, 1811 by Lilburne and Isham Lewis, grown sons of Dr. Charles Lilburn Lewis and Lucy Jefferson Lewis, and nephews of Thomas Jefferson.
 The brothers were also related to Meriwether Lewis of Lewis and Clark fame.

 Because the killing coincided with the time and location of the New Madrid earthquake and the ensuing disgrace of the prominent Lewis family, accounts of it quickly became part of the regional and national lore.
-Soon after being released on bail, Lilburne Lewis accidentally shot himself.
+Soon after being released on bail, Lilburne Lewis shot himself.
 Jailed after his brother's death, Isham escaped and disappeared from the area, and is believed to have perished in the Battle of New Orleans in January 1815.

 Early life and education

 George was born into slavery in 1794 in Virginia and held by the Lewis family.
 He grew up as a house slave and learned what was needed in the kitchen and other areas.
 When Randolph and Lilburne Lewis decided to move to Kentucky in 1806 with their families, they took their slaves with them, including George.